intel/dffml/README.md

 DFFML aims to be the easiest and most convenient way to use Machine Learning.

+- Its a machine learning distribution.
+Providing you access to a set of popular machine learning libraries guaranteed to work together.

-- It's an AutoML Python library, command line application, and HTTP service.
+- Its a AI/ML Python library, command line application, and HTTP service.

 - You give it your data and tell it what kind of model you want to train.
 It creates a model for you.